Check out our news section to learn about all that's going on at Elmira College.

 Meier Hall is an upper-class residence hall located between the Gannett-Tripp Library and Columbia Hall.
 Students enjoy convenient and varied living accommodations, just seconds away from the dining hall, library, computer center, gymnasium, and fitness center.

 Perry is a coed upper-class residence hall.
 This hall is coed by floor with double rooms and suites, and also has laundry facilities on the lowest level.
 Attached to Perry is Tompkins Hall, an upper-class female hall.

 Tompkins Hall, named for Elmira College Trustee Sarah Wey Tompkins, was built in 1928.
-This building houses upper-class female students.
+This building houses upper-class students.
 Double, single, and single adjoining rooms are available.
 Some rooms boast working fireplaces and bay windows for a spectacular view of campus.
 The Terrace Level of Tompkins Hall houses the Speech and Hearing Clinic.
-Tompkins is listed on the National Register of Historic Places.
+Tompkins Hall is listed on the National Register of Historic Places.

 The Twin Towers were opened in 1967 and 1968.